andrewbuttigieg/http2/README.md

 ## HTTP/1.1 issues

-Give that it has been in use for over 15 years without any ammendments, HTTP/1.1 has number of design limitation that were not apparent in 1999.
+Give that it has been in use for such a long time without any ammendments, HTTP/1.1 has number of design limitation that were not apparent in 1999.
 In 1999, the Web was a much more simpler compared to todays landscape.
 An example of such limitations are that no single server can serve a connection more than two resources at a time.